CivicActions/guidebook/docs/050-how-we-work/virtual-workplace-basics.md

 ## Introduction

-CivicActions employees live all over the US and beyond.
-We work out of home offices in Oakland, New York and Toledo, Spain – with clients from around the globe.
+Bloom Works employees live all over the US and beyond.
+We work out of home offices in Los Angeles, New York and Asheville – with clients from around the globe.

 This means our project teams are made up entirely of distributed employees.
 Below are some tips and strategies we've developed to stay connected and productive when working remotely.

-Check out this blog post: [How Remote Working Helps Us Live Our Dreams (And Get More Work Done)](https://medium.com/civicactions/how-remote-working-helps-us-live-our-dreams-and-get-more-work-done-1af24b27467)
+Check out this blog post from Actions: [How Remote Working Helps Us Live Our Dreams (And Get More Work Done)](https://medium.com/civicactions/how-remote-working-helps-us-live-our-dreams-and-get-more-work-done-1af24b27467)

 ## Starting and Ending a Day with a Remote Team

 **When beginning your work day:**

-- Check your CivicActions email and calendar for updates.
+- Check your Bloom Works email and calendar for updates.
 - Open Harvest so you remember to log your hours.
 - Open Slack so your teammates can see that you are online and available.
-If you'd like, say good morning or "hello" in the [#general](https://civicactions.slack.com/messages/general/) channel when you log in.
+If you'd like, say good morning or "hello" in the [#general](https://bloomworks.slack.com/messages/general/) channel when you log in.

 **When ending your work day:**